wasdwasd0105/PicoW-usb2bt-audio/README.md

 </p>

 ### Driver-Free Setup
-Setting up PicoW requires no driver or software installation.
+Setting up Pico W/2 W requires no driver or software installation.
 Simply plug the Pico W into your device's USB port, set your Bluetooth headphones or speakers to pairing mode, and an automatic connection will be made.

 ### Bluetooth SBC Codec
 Pico W Bluetooth Adapter utilizes the sbc codec to deliver high-quality audio.
 It can steam with stereo sound.